-Why wash a waterproof jacket or rain pants?
+Why wash waterproof jackets or rain pants?

 A waterproof-breathable membrane helps move moisture away from your body, while a durable water-repellent (DWR) treatment keeps rain and splashes out.
 But over time, the membrane and DWR finish can become clogged with dirt, sunscreen and oil from your skin, which makes them less effective.
-You know it’s time to wash your jacket or pants when they start wetting out, or when you see dirt or visible stains.
+You know it’s time to wash your waterproof-breathable jacket or pants when they start wetting out, or when you see dirt or visible stains.

 For small stains or dirt patches, try spot-washing with a wet cloth.
 But if your jacket’s really dirty, it might be time for a full wash.

-How to wash a waterproof jacket
+How to wash a waterproof jacket or pants

-- Check the inner tag for the manufacturer’s washing instructions.
+Check the inner tag for the manufacturer’s washing instructions.
 We’ll go over the best practices for most waterproof-breathable fabrics, but it’s good to make sure they match what your jacket’s maker recommends.

-- Rinse out your washing machine’s detergent dispenser, if possible, to get rid of any residue.
+Rinse out your washing machine’s detergent dispenser, if possible, to get rid of any residue.

-- Use a technical wash made especially for waterproof outerwear, or any mild detergent without additives like stain removers.
+Use a technical wash made especially for waterproof outerwear, or any mild detergent without additives like stain removers.
 Don’t use fabric softener, powder detergent or bleach – these could permanently damage the waterproof membrane.

-How to re-waterproof a jacket or pants
+How to re-waterproof your jacket or pants

 Can you dry clean GORE-TEX or other waterproof fabrics?